Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Discussion

 \subsection{Implications for XR Navigation Interface Design}

 These findings highlight the value of actionable guidance in immersive navigation interfaces.
 Interfaces that minimize the translation between spatial information and movement decisions may reduce cognitive overhead during locomotion and allow users to keep more attention on the surrounding environment~\cite{gardony_how_2013}.

+Our gaze results are consistent with the concepts of information access cost and information access effort: consulting a display requires perceptual and cognitive effort, and users weigh that effort against the expected value of the information~\cite{poole2023information,poole2026information,warden2024information}.
+Participants spent more time looking at the Compass and Minimap than at the Arrow, suggesting that these interfaces required greater effort to extract and translate guidance into movement decisions.
+However, dwell time alone cannot distinguish interpretive difficulty from strategic reliance on the interface.

 This interpretation is consistent with prior work showing that navigation tool design influences both immediate navigation behavior and how users later revisit virtual environments~\cite{yi_exploring_2023}.
 In immersive settings where users must make route decisions while moving and monitoring their surroundings, interfaces that provide simple, actionable cues may therefore offer substantial advantages.

 The eye-tracking results further suggest that visual inspection of navigation aids may provide a behavioral signal of navigational difficulty.
 In future XR systems, such signals could potentially be used to adapt interface behavior dynamically, for example by modifying visual guidance when users appear to struggle with route decisions.